- Townsville: February, July

 PY3108:03 Personality Psychology: Decoding the Mysteries of Humans

-Select 6 credit points of Creative Media, Arts and Social Sciences subjects (from the following prefixes: AN, AR, AY, CI, CU, CY, EL, FR, GR, HI, IA, IT, JA, JN, NM, PL, PY, SS, SY and WS) or BU and BX level 2 and BU and BX level 3 subjects
+Select 6 credit points of Humanities, Arts and Social Sciences subjects (from the following prefixes: AN, AR, AY, BA, CI, CN, CU, CY, EL, FR, GR, HI, IA, IT, JA, JN, NM, PL, PY, SS, SY, WC and WS) or any level 2 or 3 subjects.

 Select a Business major from Table A